 Vegetarians can also get northern Italian-style pizza by the slice at Pizza a Pezzi but regrettably, they do not offer any vegan varieties (even though no-cheese pizzas are common in Italy).
 The highlight of our visit to the TimeOut Market was the decidedly non-vegan cake from Nos E Maos Bolos, which was one of the best slices of cake I’ve ever eaten.

 In general, the TimeOut Market seems overpriced and a bit disappointing.
 Visit for the buzz and the sights and sounds and then head to nearby AO 26 Vegan Food Project for your meal.

 When you tire of Portuguese food, this charming little osteria west of Barrio Alto offers exceptional service and outstanding Italian cuisine.
 It’s a great place for a romantic meal with your sweetheart!
 Sadly, there is nothing vegan here (unless you order pizza without cheese) but vegetarians will have a great time dining on the delicious pizzas and pastas.
 It’s worth a visit for the wine list alone.

 R. Belém 84-92

 As I usually tell my friends, I’m 98% vegan and 2% veg-curious.
 One dish that always piques my curiosity is egg tarts.
-While the Hong Kong variety doesn’t really thrill me, the Portuguese version is basically kryptonite to my vegan intentions.
+While the Hong Kong variety doesn’t really thrill me, the Portuguese version is basically kryptonite to my best vegan intentions.
 Being in Lisbon, birthplace of the Pasteis de Nata, Stephen and I couldn’t resist trying and re-trying these delicate custard tarts.

 Third Wave Coffee & Craft Beer in Lisbon